ReVanced/revanced-patches-template/docs/3_fingerprinting.md

 After a `MethodFingerprint` resolves successfully, its result can be used.
 The result contains mutable and immutable references to the method and the class it is defined in.

-> **Note**: By default the immutable references **should be used** to prevent a mutable copy of the immutable references.
+> **Warning**: By default the immutable references **should be used** to prevent a mutable copy of the immutable references.
 For a patch to properly use a fingerprint though, usually write access is required.
 For that the mutable references can be used.

 Among them, the result also contains [MethodFingerprintResult.scanResult](https://github.com/revanced/revanced-patcher/blob/main/src/main/kotlin/app/revanced/patcher/fingerprint/method/impl/MethodFingerprint.kt#L239) which contains additional useful properties: